+- Natural Disasters (drought, weather extremes, etc.)

+- Economy

 - Appropriations changes

 - Public Policy changes

+- Government Regulations

 - Competing Public priorities

-- Natural Disasters (drought, weather extremes, etc.)

-- Government Regulations
+- Competing Programatic Challenges

-- Populations changes (immigration,new cultural groupings,etc.)
+- Populations changes (immigration, new cultural groupings, etc.)

-- Economy

-- Competing Programmatic Challenges

-- Other (Supply and cost of crude oil)
+- Other

 Supply, costs, and demand for petroleum products, and shifting projections of world reserves of crude oil and natural gas, as well as U.S. access to these, are critical external factors.
 Availability of biobased raw products in Ohio, and regionally, and at what costs are external factors.
 Economic shifts such as cost of processing equipment or production costs, public policy shifts, regulations, and shifts in demand will be impact outcomes.
 Product trends/fades, advertising agendas, and public perceptions as to petroleum reserves are also external factors that effect outcomes.
 Internal factors such as the availability of base funding to ensure a core faculty and staff, availability of extramural funds, and programmatic demands that often exceed resources, all may affect outcomes.